-We’re excited to continue our Historical Dinner Series on Tuesday, August 20, 2019, with a focus on the little-known follow-up to the Battle of Brandywine, called The Battle of Clouds.
+We’re excited to continue our Historical Dinner Series on Tuesday, September 17, 2019, with a focus on the ninth bloodiest battle of the revolutionary war, the Battle of Paoli.

 During the event, we’ll be pouring Yards Brewing Company’s Thomas Jefferson Golden Ale and George Washington Porter.

 Light appetizers will be served at 5:30 p.m.
 Dinner orders will begin at 6:00 p.m., and dinner will be served around 6:30 p.m.
-View menu here.
+View menu.

 A Q&A session will follow with complimentary coffee and mini desserts.

 The price is $45 (tax & gratuity included), seating is limited and reservations are required.
 Call (610) 293-9333 to book your spot with us today.